Bangkok Parks: Why You Should Visit Lumphini Park

 It was covered in what I thought was powdered sugar, but it tasted of flour, which was interesting.
 I took a bite, and it was sticky and very sweet.
 Almost the texture of caramel.

-I spent close to an hour with this group that ranged from maybe their 30s to 92.
+I spent nearly an hour with this group ranging from maybe their 30s to 92.
 One woman told me about her visit to the United States and New York City and what she thought.

 Some of the others shared travel experiences and asked me about mine in Bangkok and Thailand.
 Once I got over my embarrassment, it was a truly incredible experience.

-I was traveling solo, and I always welcome opportunities to connect with people, and this was an experience I had never had before.
-To be so welcomed by a group of people when I was rudely interrupting their private gathering.
+I was traveling solo, and I always welcomed opportunities to connect with people.
+And this was an experience I had never had before.
+To be so welcomed by a group of people when I rudely interrupted their private gathering.

 lumphini park, lumpini park, sukhumvit, bangkok parks, artwork, sculpture

-if you’re looking for a place to get lost in nature in the middle of the concrete jungle of Bangkok, Lumphini Park is the place to go.
-When I think back to my time in Bangkok, I think of my experience in Lumphini Park.
+If you’re looking for a place to get lost in nature in the middle of the concrete jungle of Bangkok, Lumphini Park is the place to go.
+Reflecting on my time in Bangkok, I think of my experience in Lumphini Park.

 Sure, I think of the amazing temples as well, but it was my wonderful connection to a truly kind group of people that stands out as one of the highlights of my visit.